ckeditor/ckeditor4/tests/plugins/easyimage/manual/sideimagebig.md

 Easy image widget should occupy around 25% of parent container, unless the container is small enough that image minimum size is reached (which is _10em based on 20px font-size_).
 When enlarging such container image size should also increase (but to maximum of 25% parent container width).

+**Notice**: In IE11 it may not be possible to resize the table cell in a way that it contains image perfectly, there will always be some empty space left.